The Scott Trophy was previously been played annually on the second Saturday in June but changed to the last Sunday in May from 2009.

 The venue rotates geographically from Stonehaven in the east to Braemar in the west and was always played on an 18-hole course.
 This was amended at the AGM in 2016 - A 9 hole course will be given the option to host the event when their turn comes around.

-All clubs in the Deeside League are eligible to take part and also Auchenblae and Balmoral.
+All 9 clubs in the Deeside League are eligible to take part and also Auchenblae, Balmoral and Braemar.

-Teams of four play 18 holes of stroke play.
+Teams of 4 play 18 holes of individual stroke play.

 The winning team is decided by the lowest gross total from all 4 players.
 In the event of a tie the winners are decided on a card countback of the combined 4 individual scores.